nilmtk/nilmtk/README.md

 To install NILMTK, first install [uv](https://docs.astral.sh/uv/getting-started/installation/) and then run:<br>
 `uv pip install git+https://github.com/nilmtk/nilmtk.git`

-If you are a new user, read the [install instructions here](https://github.com/nilmtk/nilmtk/blob/master/docs/manual/user_guide/install_user.md).
 It came to our attention that some users follow third-party tutorials to install NILMTK.
 Always remember to check the dates of such tutorials, many are very outdated and don't reflect NILMTK's current version or the recommended/supported setup.

 # Why a toolkit for NILM?